Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Results and Discussion

-Combining the MD observations with the nanoindentation results, it appears that, aside from a small and localized fraction of twinning , no unusual deformation mechanisms are active in the np-Ta ligaments that could explain the trends observed in Figs. \ref{fig:Histo} and \ref{fig:ScaledE}.
-As a result, the comparatively good agreement with Gibson--Ashby-type scaling is plausibly associated with an architecture in which load transfer is not strongly disrupted by disconnected ligaments, i.e., a comparatively well-interconnected network morphology (Fig. \ref{fig:Sample}.B).
-In particular, the SEM images show few isolated ligament termini and a high density of inter-ligament junctions, consistent with a bicontinuous, percolating network.
-We emphasize that, in the absence of 3D connectivity metrics (e.g., tomography-/skeleton-based measures or genus quantification \cite{chen2012structural,lilleodden2018topological}), statements regarding connectivity remain necessarily qualitative.
+Indeed, the SEM images (Fig. \ref{fig:Sample}.B) suggest a bicontinuous, qualitatively well-interconnected ligament morphology, with few apparent isolated termini and numerous visible junctions.
+However, because the present study does not include 3D tomography, skeletonization, genus analysis, or effective load-bearing solid-fraction measurements, \cite{chen2012structural,lilleodden2018topological} this connectivity assessment remains qualitative.
+The mechanical response is therefore interpreted as being consistent with enhanced load-bearing connectivity, rather than as direct quantitative proof of increased topological connectivity.
 This connectivity appears qualitatively higher not only than that reported previously for np-Au, but also than that reported for np-Nb and $\mu$p-FeCr fabricated via LMD.
 This is particularly surprising because the connectivity in LMD porous structures tends to be less than those fabricated with electrochemical dealloying; this decreased connectivity is attributed to the faster dissolution rate in LMD and transition from interface-limited kinetics to diffusion-limited kinetics for the velocity of the dissolution front \cite{mccue2018pattern}.
 These differences are clearly apparent in Fig. \ref{fig:ScaledE}, where the literature results for electrochemically dealloyed np-Au \cite{biener2005nanoporous,volkert2006approaching,balk2009tensile,hodge2009ag,briot2014mechanical,mameka2016nanoporous,burckert2017uniaxial} are broadly distributed following a modified Roberts-Garboczi model trend \cite{soyarslan20183d} whereas the LMD literature results exhibit even poorer scaling.
 This observation motivates the systematic evaluation of connectivity-aware scaling formulations (e.g., effective load-bearing fraction or genus-based prefactors) for LMD-derived nanoporous metals across different compositions and processing conditions.
 Quantitative 3D connectivity metrics and independent density calibration would be valuable in future work to further refine the confidence bounds on $E(\phi)$ and to enable a systematic assessment of connectivity-aware scaling models \cite{liu2016interpreting,liu2017scaling,sohn2024scaling}.